Rectal Prolapse

 - Resection operations

-- Anterior resection of the rectum- in this technique rectum (anterior peritoneal reflexion) is removed and resection is done at recto-sigmoid junction.
+- Anterior resection of the rectum: In this technique, rectum (anterior peritoneal reflexion) is removed and resection is done at recto-sigmoid junction.

 Other operative are perineal recto-sigmoidectomy and operations on the pelvic floor and perineum.

-Despite a successful operation to treat rectal prolapse and careful a management with the regulation of bowel habit, a small proportion of patients will have persistence of symptoms.
+Despite a successful operation to treat rectal prolapse and careful management with the regulation of bowel habits, a small proportion of patients will have persistence of symptoms.
 These are mainly varying degrees of incontinence due to anal sphincter dysfunction.
 The simplest method for trying to improve sphincter function is by exercising the pelvic floor muscle and by applying faradic stimulation.